s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 Notice that `workers :: MVar [NodeId]`, `shutdown :: MVar Bool` and `started :: MVar ()` are all low level mutable locations instead of regular fields.
-This is because we pass this `State` around between functions, but want it to be constantly be updated with new information.
+This is because we pass this `State` around between functions, but want to update it with new information on-the-fly.
 These modifiable variables can be created empty with `newEmptyMVar :: IO (MVar a)` or already with contents with `newMVar :: a -> IO (MVar a)`.
 They can be read with `readMVar :: MVar a -> IO a` or emptied with `takeMVar :: MVar a -> IO a`.